On his first U.S. visit as president, Mexico’s Lopez Obrador to fly commercial

 Next week, Andrés Manuel López Obrador will be the rare foreign head of state to fly commercial to meet the U.S. president.
 That he’s making the trip during a global pandemic — and as coronavirus cases in Mexico peak — has turned a divisive presidential promise into a deeper public health concern.

 The populist leader promised to sell Mexico’s presidential jet when he began his term in 2018 — part of a larger effort to throw off the luxe trappings of the country’s highest office.
-He’s also opened the presidential palace to the public, and is ferried around the capital in his own Volkswagen Jetta.
+He has also opened the presidential palace to the public, and is ferried around the capital in his own Volkswagen Jetta.

-While the jet is still unsold, López Obrador has stood by his pledge to travel only on commercial airlines.
+While the jet is still unsold, López Obrador has stood by his pledge to fly only on commercial airlines.
 He says he’s saving the government millions of dollars.
 Critics call it political theater.

 But he has yet to travel outside Mexico as president.
 On Monday, he described his plans.